secile/AudioIO/README.md

 # AudioIO
-C# source code for input/output audio in WinForms/WPF.
+C# source code for input/output audio wave data in WinForms/WPF.

+# How to use
+Add AudioIO.cs to your project.
 The library consists of 2 classes.

 ## AudioInput